Clarithromycin, 500 mg 14 pcs

 Atazanavir

-Co-administration of clarithromycin (1 g/day) and atazanavir (400 mg/day) may result in a twofold increase in exposure to clarithromycin and a 70% decrease in exposure to 14-(R)-hydroxyclarithromycin with a 28% increase in the area under the concentration-time curve of atazanavir.
+Coadministration of clarithromycin (1 g/day) and atazanavir (400 mg/day) may result in a twofold increase in clarithromycin exposure and a 70% decrease in 14-(R)-hydroxyclarithromycin exposure, with a 28% increase in the AUC of atazanavir.

-In patients with normal renal function, clarithromycin dose reduction is not required.
+In patients with normal renal function, a dose reduction of clarithromycin is not required.

 In patients with moderate renal impairment (creatinine clearance 30-60 ml/min), the dose of clarithromycin should be reduced by 50%.

-In patients with creatinine clearance less than 30 mL/min, the dose of clarithromycin should be reduced by 75%.
-Clarithromycin in doses greater than 1 g/day should not be used with protease inhibitors.
+In patients with creatinine clearance less than 30 ml/min, the dose of clarithromycin should be reduced by 75%.
+Clarithromycin in doses exceeding 1 g/day should not be used in conjunction with protease inhibitors.

-Care should be taken with clarithromycin concomitantly with slow calcium channel blockers that are metabolized by CYP3A (e.g., verapamil amlodipine diltiazem) as there is a risk of arterial hypotension.
-Plasma concentrations of clarithromycin as well as slow calcium channel blockers may increase with concomitant use.
-Arterial hypotension, bradyarrhythmia and lactoacidosis are possible with concomitant use of clarithromycin and verapamil.
+When using clarithromycin simultaneously with blockers of “slow” calcium channels that are metabolized by the CYP3A isoenzyme (for example, verapamil amlodipine diltiazem), caution should be exercised since there is a risk of arterial hypotension.
+Plasma concentrations of clarithromycin, as well as slow calcium channel blockers, may increase with simultaneous use.
+Arterial hypotension, bradyarrhythmia and lactic acidosis are possible when taking clarithromycin and verapamil simultaneously.

 Itraconazole

-The co-administration of clarithromycin and itraconazole may lead to increased plasma concentrations.
-Patients taking itraconazole and clarithromycin concomitantly should be closely monitored for symptoms of increased or prolonged duration of pharmacological effects of these drugs.
+When clarithromycin and itraconazole are taken together, a mutual increase in the concentration of drugs in plasma is possible.
+Patients taking itraconazole and clarithromycin concomitantly should be closely monitored for symptoms of increased or prolonged pharmacological effects of these drugs.

 Saquinavir